arturadib/agility/README.md

     });
     $$.document.add(list);

 Curious to learn more?

-Visit: http://arturadib.github.com/agility or fork the project and contribute away!
+Visit http://agilityjs.org or fork the project and commit away - contributors are always welcome!